pnp/sp-dev-fx-webparts/samples/react-bot-framework-secure/webpart/README.md

 - Set the bot service URI as Bot EndPoint.

 - Config bot endpoint \
-  Add the webpart, set bot endpoint to https://YOUR_BOT.azurewebsites.net, refresh this page, then you can successfully connect bot with SharePoint.
+  Add the web part, set the bot endpoint to `https://YOUR_BOT.azurewebsites.net`, refresh the page, then you can successfully connect the bot with SharePoint.

 ## Deploy

-If you want to deploy the bot follow the steps [here](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn)
+If you want to deploy the bot follow the steps in the [Host your client-side web part from Microsoft 365 CDN](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn) article

 ## Features